-There are currently more than 50 Topgolf locations, most of them in the U.S., along with three in the United Kingdom and one in Australia.
-While the company has typically targeted bigger markets for its three-level facilities with more than 100 hitting bays, Topgolf recently announced an evolution to its venues: they will now be purpose-built in order to serve smaller and mid-sized cities across the country.
+There are currently more than 55 Topgolf locations, most of them in the U.S., along with three in the United Kingdom and one in Australia.
+More than a dozen others are on the way.
+While the company has typically targeted bigger markets for its three-level facilities with more than 100 hitting bays, Topgolf earlier this year announced an evolution to its venues: they will now be purpose-built in order to serve smaller and mid-sized cities across the country.

 “This will be a smaller footprint and flexible design that allows us to scale the number of bays.
 The size of the venue will be market- and site-dependent,” says Devin Charon, the director of real estate at Topgolf, who says the first locations will be announced by summertime.
 “What will remain consistent is market-leading Toptracer technology paired with an environment that delivers memorable guest experiences.”

 It’s a similar approach to that taken by ClubCorp, which is targeting underserved markets for its smaller BigShots franchise opportunities.
 Additionally, ClubCorp is incorporating BigShots technology at its more than 150 U.S. clubs, whether that’s with outdoor technology on the practice range or indoor simulators.